pablorgarcia/side-navigation-menu/README.md

 <h2>Download, Fork, Commit.</h2>

-<p>If you think you can make this better, please Download, Fork, & Commit.
+<p>If you think you can make this better, please Download, Fork, &amp; Commit.
 I'd love to see your ideas.</p>

 <a href="http://www.pablogarciafernandez.com/lab/side-navigation-menu.html" target="_blank">Code original</a>